 Moreover, if you have any other suggestions regarding other tips or tricks to add, suggest us below the comment section.
-We would really take those list in our further blog post.
+We will take those lists in our further blog post.

 Thanks for reading!

-If you liked this article, you might also want to read SAS Numeric functions and Operators as well.
+If you liked this article, you might also want to read SAS Numeric functions and Operators.

 Do you have any tips to add?
 Let us know in the comments.